sharjeel3/react-prismjs/CONTRIBUTING.md

 Thank for your interest in contributing to open source.
 We had a great experience writing this open source software.
 We believe you will feel the same after your contribution.

+## Some basic information

+All contributions require that you agree to our [code of conduct](https://github.com/versant-digital/react-prismjs/blob/master/CODE_OF_CONDUCT.md).
+Please remember that others are contributing their own time for free when working on open source projects.
+Please be nice and respectful to others at all times.

 ## Guidelines for Issues and Questions

 Before creating a new issue, please check the [issue tracker](https://github.com/versant-digital/react-prismjs/issues) to make sure someone else hasn't already raised the same issue.